Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Effectiveness of the global bound in finiteness results

-Now we consider the case when the group $K$ from the formulation of Theorem 11 has a splitting modulo $H$ but not a sufficient splitting.
+Now we consider the case when the group $K$ has a splitting modulo $H$ but not a sufficient splitting ($K$ is solid in terminology of \cite{Sela}).
 This case is more complicated because we have to write that solutions corresponding to tuples $Y_1,\ldots ,Y_m$ are not reducing and not in the same $\sim _{MAX}$ equivalence classes for $i\neq j$.
 This means that there exist no elements representing QH subgroups and no elements commuting with edge groups of the JSJ decomposition of $K$ modulo $H$ such that application of generalized fractional Dehn twists corresponding to these elements take some of these solutions to reducing solutions or take one solution to the other.
-This fact can be expressed in terms of $\exists\forall$-sentence that is true if and only if there exists a homomorphism $H\rightarrow F$ that can be extended to $m$ algebraic and not $\sim _{MAX}$ equivalent homomorphisms $K\rightarrow F.$ The proof of \cite{KMel}, Theorem 36 and \cite{KMel}, Section 12.1 where the decidability of $\exists\forall$-theory of a free group is stated does not use Theorem 11.
+This fact can be expressed in terms of $\exists\forall$-sentence that is true if and only if there exists a homomorphism $H\rightarrow F$ that can be extended to $m$ algebraic and not $\sim _{MAX}$ equivalent homomorphisms $K\rightarrow F.$ The decidability of $\exists\forall$-theory of $F$ was proved in the previous section.
 Then the bound on $m$ can be found effectively because we can find for which $m$ the sentence is false and therefore such homomorphism $H\rightarrow F$ does not exist. \end{proof}